samuelerodi/ethereum-bootcamp/README.md

 ## Classical installation

+1. Make sure to have Node version 8.11 and Python 2.7 installed

-1. Install Truffle and Ganache CLI globally.
+2. Install Truffle and Ganache CLI globally.
 If you prefer, the graphical version of Ganache works as well!
     ```javascript
     npm install -g truffle
     npm install -g ganache-cli
+    npm install -g create-react-app
     ```

-3. Run the development blockchain, we recommend passing in a blocktime.
+3. Run the development blockchain, recommended passing in a blocktime.
 Otherwise, its difficult to track things like loading indicators because Ganache will mine instantly.
     ```javascript
     // 3 second blocktime.
     ganache-cli -b 3
     ```

 4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
+Note inside the truffle console we don't preface commands with `truffle`.
     ```javascript
-    compile
+    truffle compile
-    migrate
+    truffle migrate
     ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.